Autodesk/synthesis/tutorials/FusionExporter.md

 You can follow the same logic as the grounded node, but instead its stemming from that parented joint.

+## Video Walkthrough

+Watch the video below to walk through exporting the Dozer model.

 ## Need More Help?

-If you need help with anything regarding Synthesis or it's related features please reach out through our [discord sever](https://www.discord.gg/hHcF9AVgZA).
+If you need help with anything regarding Synthesis or it's related features please reach out through our [discord](https://www.discord.gg/hHcF9AVgZA).
 It's the best way to get in contact with the community and our current developers.